-Parents/carers and the wider community
+6. Parents/carers and the wider community

-The Prep reaches out to parents of EAL children and seeks to forge strong bonds with EAL families in order to encourage and reassure parents that The Prep supports their home language(s).
-Community events may be organised with specific focus on multilingual families, e.g. themed days (A Taste of Languages at The Prep, International Day), outreach to EAL parents (Multilingual Families' Coffee Morning) and other activities where a multilingual response is encouraged.
+Sevenoaks Preparatory School reaches out to parents of EAL children and seeks to forge strong bonds with EAL families to reassure parents that the school supports their home language(s).
+Community events may be organised with specific focus on multilingual families.
 Additionally, the EAL coordinator is available for conversation with and guidance/encouragement to multilingual parents.